piavW/BootcampNotes/notes.md

 # Notes from the Bootcamp

+## HTML: span, div, script basics
+The `<span> </span>` tag is used for grouping and applying styles to inline elements.
+Which is different from the `<div> </div>` tag which is used for grouping and applying styles to block-level content.

+To use Javascript inside the html dokument without creating a new .js file the javascript code can be wrapped within `<script type="text/javascript">code here</script>`.

+---

 ## Communication within the bootcamp
 STAY HUMBLE!
 Like a humblebumblebee
  Communicate too much - don't asume the other person understands you.